 Can you think of a time when you had a real gut instinct about something.
 Or just a real sense or knowing about a person or situation?
 Did you pay attention to that knowing?
 Was your intuition right?

 The more you listen to your intuition and trust it the stronger your connection to your inner knowing will become.
 Your intuition will develop the more you pay attention to what it’s telling you and act on it.

 More ways to develop your intuition

 Working with your chakras can help.
 Ensuring all your chakras are balanced will be helpful as can supporting your Brow/3rd Eye chakra if it is out of balance.
 Remember that all your chakras work together.
 Just focusing on one, in isolation to the others, may create an imbalance.
 You want to make sure your lower chakras are happy before focusing on the higher chakras.
-There are lots of ways to support your chakras such as Reiki, yoga, meditation, using colours, essences, essential oils, crystals, foods, sounds etc.
+There are lots of ways to support your chakras such as Reiki, yoga, meditation, using colours, * essences (use discount code Angela10 to get 10% off!), essential oils, crystals, foods, sounds etc.

 Additional tools to support your intuition

 Working with Oracle cards and/or Tarot cards is a really nice way to further support your intuitive knowing.
 If you already use cards you’ll know what I mean.
 There are many different types of cards available.
 So if these are new to you and you’d like to get a deck to work with, always go for a deck that you’re drawn to.
 It might be the imagery, the words/writing on the cards or the energy of the deck.
 Either way, use your intuition to find a deck that’s right for you.
 Then allow the deck to deepen your intuitive knowing and guidance by using it regularly.